Everything you need to know about travelling to the Red Sea

 Where to stay at the Red Sea?

-There’s currently two resorts at The Red Sea that are open, with a third due to welcome guests from later this month.
+There’s currently four resorts at The Red Sea that are open, with another due to welcome guests by the end of the year.
 Once complete by 2030, visitors will be able to choose from a total of 50 hotels dotted between the land and islands.

 For desert dwelling, book Six Senses Southern Dunes, which opened in November 2023.
 The wellness-focused desert retreat is located in-land, reachable via an hour drive from the airport.
 Offering seclusion and sophistication in equal measure, this far-removed retreat is a luxurious homage to the country’s Nabataean heritage.
 Pool villas are plush and spacious, the 4,000 square metre spa is a haven of relaxation, and the extensive array of activities includes cooking classes, Sadu weaving, and sandboarding.
 Room rates start from SAR2,937.